andrepxx/location-visualizer/README.md

 If you want to pre-fetch zoom levels beyond 8, you will have to additionally specify the `-hard` option in order to confirm that you are aware that you are placing a significant load on OSM infrastructure, that the pre-fetch will take a long time and will use a lot of disk space (perhaps even more than you might have available on your system, potentially rendering it unstable).

+### Importing and exporting map data

+If you use *location-visualizer* v1.8.0 or newer, map tiles are stored in a binary database that consists of two files, normally residing under `data/tile.bin` and `data/tile.idx`, respectively.
+These two files always belong together, so backup, restore, delete, ... them always together.
+You can export the contents of the tile database to an archive using the `export-tiles` command, and import tiles from an archive into the database using the `import-tiles` command.

+Note that the tile database has no garbage collection mechanism yet, to reclaim storage occupied by outdated (unreferenced) images.
+Until this is implemented, you can export the tile data to an archive, delete the database, then reimport the tile data from the archive.
+The export will not contain unreferenced images.

 ## Uploading geo data

-To upload geo data to the database, log in with a user account, which has at least `geodb-read` and `geodb-write` permissions.
+To upload geo data to the geo database, log in with a user account, which has at least `geodb-read` and `geodb-write` permissions.
 Open the sidebar, click on the *GeoDB* button, then choose the import and sort strategies from the dropdown.
 Afterwards, open a file explorer on your system and move the CSV, GPX or JSON files via drag and drop into the browser window.
 An import report will be displayed after the data has been imported.

-## Clearing the database
+## Clearing the geo database

 To clear the database, you will have to terminate the application and delete the database file storing the geo data.
 (This will by default reside under `data/locations.geodb`.)
 An empty database will be created on next startup of the application.